Nordic Response: The 2024 exercise

 In 2024, the exercise was renamed Nordic Response, reflecting the NATO accession of Finland and Sweden.

 NATO initiated the Nordic Response 2024 exercise with over 20,000 troops from 13 nations, including Finland, Norway and Sweden.
 The drill is conducted in Arctic conditions.

+The 2026 exercise

+The exercise was called Cold Response 26, involved 25,000 troops in Norway and 7,500 in Finland, totalling 32,500.

+The United States cancelled some of its F-35 participation due to the 2026 Iran War.
+Sweden linked its participation in the exercise to the Swedish-led FLF Finland force.
+Yle cited concerns the exercise would cause damage to infrastructure, highlighting cracked roads in Enontekiö after the 2024 exercise.
+The Finnish Defence Forces promised to 'responsibly pay' compensation to fix such damage that could be caused by this exercise.
+On the other hand some business owners say they benefit from the soldiers through the extra business and customers because of the exercise.

 Accidents

 Leopard 2 through the ice

 Two Norwegian soldiers from the Telemark Battalion died when a Leopard 2 tank went through the ice in 2006.

 C-130 Hercules accident

 A Royal Norwegian Air Force C-130 Hercules crashed during the exercise in the north of Sweden on 15 March 2012 where all five on board were killed.

 MV-22B Osprey accident

 A United States Marine Corps MV-22B Osprey aircraft crashed in Beiarn Municipality during the exercise on 18 March 2022.
 All 4 crew members were killed.